Yoorkin/rabbit-tea/src/html/README.md

   You can embed expressions in views without needing escape characters like `property={expression}` or `:property=expression`.
 For cases where the property name matches the variable name, you can use the convenient name-punning syntax, such as `property?` or `property~`.

   In this early stage, we need to focus on improving the functionality of Rabbit-TEA.
 Language extensions like JSX may be considered after the 1.0 release.

+- Keep it simple

+  No compile-time code translation or runtime reflection magic.

 # Using the Html EDSL